Medical Indemnity Fund Frequently Asked Questions (FAQs)

 Must plaintiffs be current or past New York residents?

-No. Eligibility for or continued enrollment in the Fund is not dependent on the current or past residency of an individual.
+No. Eligibility for or continued enrollment in the Fund is not dependent on the applicant's current or past New York State residency.

 How are qualifying health care costs paid or reimbursed?